awsdocs/amazon-redshift-developer-guide/doc_source/r_SIN.md

 ## Argument<a name="r_SIN-argument"></a>

  *number*
-The input parameter is a double precision number\.
+A double precision number in radians\.

 ## Return Type<a name="r_SIN-return-type"></a>